 The fastest way to reach the capital city is to take a flight and land at Kuala Lumpur International Airport, located in Selangor, which is 25.7 km away from the Kuala Lumpur city centre.

-Going from Kuala Lumpur to Singapore, Malaysia, and Thailand is very easy via train.
+Various places in Malaysia, Singapore, and Thailand are well connected to KL via train.
 For both intercity travel and international travel, you can arrive at the KL Sentral Railway Station.
 The Rapid KL Light Rail Transit and KL Monorail are the best ways to tour Kuala Lumpur.

 Kuala Lumpur and other cities in Malaysia have well-developed roadways.
 The North-South Expressway and East Coast Expressway are two of the smoothest ways to reach the city.